 “Well, it’s been twenty minutes and we either go, or we figure out where she is.
 Judith?
 Are you here?”
 She called out loudly.
 “Surely she has heard you playing wherever she is.”

 They looked out the back window towards the garage.
 The garage door was open and inside an older Mercedes showed off it’s gold color.

 “No!
 Mom, let’s just go home.”

 His mother mounted the stairs slowly and carefully.
 Jon waited at the bottom.
 When his mother disappeared down the hall a foreboding feeling hit the pit of his stomach.

-“Judith!”
-His mother’s voice sounded insistent.
+“Judith?”
+His mother’s voice sounded scared.
 “Jon, she is asleep.
 Come up here.”

-As Jon walked into her neutral bedroom he saw his teacher laying under her satin sheets.
+As Jon walked into her bedroom he saw his teacher laying under her beige satin sheets.

 “Mom, this is creepy,” he whispered.
 “Let’s go.”